We may earn affiliate commissions for the recommended products. Learn more.

 • A desktop or laptop computer used to host the application being port-forwarded.

-• This computer must have the client software installed for the application you’re testing.
+• An additional computer to use as a client.
+This computer must have the client software installed for the application you’re testing.

-• A smartphone with tethering or a secondary Internet connection.
+• A smartphone with tethering or a secondary internet connection.

 Using Minecraft as an example, here’s how to test that your port forwarding worked: